FTC Non-Compete Ban Blocked from Taking Effect

 Action Items

-2. Review pay differentials for similar positions with legal counsel.
+2. Review independent contractor classifications with legal counsel.

 Disclaimer: This document is designed to provide general information and guidance concerning employment-related issues.
 It is presented with the understanding that ManagEase is not engaged in rendering any legal opinions.
 If a legal opinion is needed, please contact the services of your own legal adviser. © 2024 ManagEase